 Mobility Authority roads are modern, all-electronic toll roads, meaning drivers don’t have to stop — or even slow down — to pay their tolls.
 Customers can either pay through their electronic tag account or pay by mail.

-Toll bills are received by drivers who use Central Texas toll roads without having a TxTag, TollTag, EZ TAG, K-Tag, Pikepass or BancPass account.
+Toll bills are received by drivers who use Central Texas toll roads without having an active electronic tag account.

 If you received a toll bill, a vehicle registered in your name has recently travelled on a Central Texas toll road.
-Be aware that if you lease or loan your vehicle to someone else, Texas law dictates that the registered vehicle owner is responsible for paying any tolls incurred in that vehicle.
+Be aware that if you lease or loan your vehicle to someone else, Texas law dictates that the registered vehicle owner is responsible for paying any tolls incurred on that vehicle.
 Failure to pay a toll bill can result in additional fees and criminal charges.